apify/apify-docs/sources/platform/storage/dataset.md

     />
     <Card
         title="Sharing"
-        desc="Iinvite other Apify users to view or modify your datasets." to="/platform/storage/dataset#sharing"
+        desc="Invite other Apify users to view or modify your datasets." to="/platform/storage/dataset#sharing"
+    />
+    <Card
+        title="Rate limiting"
+        desc="Learn about how rate limiting improves request queues." to="/platform/storage/dataset#rate-limiting"
     />
 </CardGrid>